The History of Taxidermy with Brant MacDuff

 βCome on out for a night of curiosity, conversation, and something a little different.
 Arrive early and grab a drink.
 Stick around after, order some dinner, sip something and chat about what we all just learned.

-βSee ya out there.
+βSee ya there.